sangvo235/SmartRecruit/README.md

 ## IDE
 - Recommended IDE: [VSCode](https://code.visualstudio.com/)

-## .env.dev file
+## .env files
-- Access to the .env.dev file found in the Team's Google Drive
+- Access to the .env.dev file for backend found in the Team's Google Drive.
+- Access to the .env.local file for frontend found in the Team's Google Drive.

 # Running the Application 👨‍🚀
 Follow the following steps to get the application up and running.